Maximillian-bm/ChessPatterns/README.md

 add 1,2 2,1 -1,-2 -2,-1 -1,2 -2,1 1,-2 2,-1 #000000
 ```
 ## Other pieces
-Here are some other pieces used by numberphile in this video to genarate patterns:
+Here are some other pieces used by numberphile in this video to generate patterns:

 https://www.youtube.com/watch?v=VgmDuBCayPw